When I first got into electronic music production, I had no idea what to do.

-Having downloaded a DAW (or trial version of one), it’s tempting to get stuck in straight away and start making a song.
+Having downloaded a DAW (or trial version of one), you may feel tempted to get stuck in straight away and start making a song.

 Doing this will result in confusion, frustration, and if you’re not careful, you may decide that making electronic music is simply too difficult so you’ll give up.

 Your number one priority after downloading a DAW is to learn how to use it.
 The best way to do this is to read your DAW’s manual.
 If you’re not much of a reader, search YouTube for [DAW NAME] beginner’s tutorial or How to use [DAW NAME].

 Using Ableton Live?
 Click the button below for free access to my 40-minute Ableton Beginner’s Masterclass

 2. Experiment (Play)